sivanroy/Carbot14/Readme.md

 You will find in it all the subfolders needed for the robot. don't hesitate to inspire yourself without forgetting to mention your source (:

 	cd CTRL/teensy
-You will find in it the folders use in our teensy & in our arduino to control respectively the
+You will find in it the folders used in our teensy & in our arduino to control respectively the
 	- dynamixels, the steppers, servos
 	- 7 segments display